Institute of Mechatronic Systems Institute

 1993

 The Institute of Mechatronic Systems has always been actively involved in student education.
 Starting in the winter semester of 1993/94, an interdisciplinary mechatronics program was introduced for mechanical engineering students for the first time.
-A year later, in the winter semester of 1994/95, students of electrical engineering and information processing were also able to study the systems science of mechatronics.
+A year later, in the winter semester of 1994/95, students of electrical engineering and information processing were also able to study the mechatronic systems science.

 2000

-To meet the increasing demands in the interdisciplinary field of mechatronics and to pool resources from the sub-disciplines of mechanical engineering, electrical and information processing, and computer science, the Mechatronics Center Hannover (MZH) was established in the year 2000 with support from the State of Lower Saxony.
-The Institute of Mechatronic Systems, respectively its predecessors, was founding members of the MZH.
+To meet the increasing demands in the interdisciplinary field of mechatronics and to consolidate resources from the fields of mechanical engineering, electrical and information processing, and computer science, the Mechatronics Center Hannover (MZH) was established in the year 2000 with support from the State of Lower Saxony.
+The Institute of Mechatronic Systems, along with its predecessors, was a founding member of the MZH.

 2020